BDC Hamburger Icon

 • Reduce your overall debt-to-income ratio.
 “Improving your business credit score can be done similarly to improving your personal credit score: by being a responsible borrower,” Bumbales said.
 “Pay your obligations on time and avoid creating too much debt compared to your revenue.
 If you have had any past strikes on your credit, make sure to resolve them as soon as possible.”

 Even with a healthy business credit score, a lender might require a business owner to personally guarantee a loan.
-This typically includes a personal credit check, according to Ross, and is especially common when the business is a sole proprietorship or has only recently launched.
+According to Ross, this typically includes a personal credit check and is especially common when the business is a sole proprietorship or has only recently launched.

-While a business credit score and a personal credit score are distinct, it is best to maintain a good score for both, as they can sometimes complement one another.
-Business credit reports can be just as important in securing business financing as a strong personal credit score and guarantee.
-Maintaining good business credit reduces the cost of borrowing money and avails your business to more favorable payment terms with creditors and vendors alike.
+While a business credit score and a personal credit score are distinct, it is best to maintain a good mark for both; they can sometimes complement one another.
+Business credit reports can be just as important in securing business financing as a strong personal credit score can guarantee.
+Maintaining good business credit reduces the cost of borrowing money.
+Also, it avails your business to more favorable payment terms with creditors and vendors alike.

 Bottom LineBottom line